jhwang04/ZombieSurvival/CLASSLIST.md

 **Does:**
   * isTouching, can check if two Hitboxes are in contact with each other
   * generic "get" methods to query the current values of instance variables
+  * generic "set" methods to change the values of the variables

 ## entities.monsters package